The sixth moment of the Riemann zeta function and ternary additive divisor sums: The approximate functional equation and the Dirichlet series

 \section{The approximate functional equation and the Dirichlet series $\mathcal{Z}_{\I,\J}(s)$}

-One of the difficulties in evaluating mean values of the type \eqref{IkT} and \eqref{IIJT} is that the integration is on the line $\Re(s)=1/2$ where $\zeta$ does not possess an absolutely convergent Dirichlet series.
+One of the difficulties in evaluating mean values of the type \eqref{IkT} and \eqref{IIJT} is that the integration is on the line $\Re(s)=\frac{1}{2}$ where $\zeta$ does not possess an absolutely convergent Dirichlet series.
 Instead, in the critical strip a standard tool is the approximate functional equation.
-The approximate functional equation for $\zeta(s)^k$ for $k=1,2$ were derived by Hardy and Littlewood.
-Their result asserts that
+The approximate functional equation for $\zeta(s)^k$ for $k=1,2$ was derived by Hardy and Littlewood.
+Their result is of the form

-where $xy \asymp ( \frac{t}{2 \pi} )^k$.
+where $x$ and $y$ are an arbitrary pair of real numbers satisfying $x, y \gg 1$ and $xy =( \frac{|t|}{2 \pi} )^k$ (it being assumed that $s=\sigma+it$ with $-\frac{1}{2} \le \sigma \le \frac{3}{2}$ and $t^2 \gg 1$).
 There are several problems with this version of the approximate functional equation.
 First, each of these sums have sharp cutoffs, that is, the sum over $n$ does not decay smoothly.
 In practice, it is convenient to sum over all integers with a weight which is smooth.
 The sharp cutoff functions lead to poor error terms error$(s,x,y)$.
 Another problem is the presence of the factor $\chi(s)^k$.
-More modern versions of the approximate functional (see \cite[p.92, eq.
-(4.20.1)]{Ti}) equation have the shape
+Modern versions of the approximate functional equation (see \cite[p.92, eq.
+(4.20.1)]{Ti}) have the shape